Mayor of New Taipei

 The Mayor of New Taipei is the chief political executive of the city of New Taipei in Taiwan.
 The mayor, a new position created when the predecessor entity of New Taipei, Taipei County, was elevated to a special municipality in 2010, is elected to a four-year term.
 The equivalent position in the former county was Taipei County Magistrate.
-The incumbent mayor is Hou Yu-ih of the Kuomintang since 25 December 2018.
+The incumbent mayor is Hou Yu-ih, who returned to office on 14 January 2024 after a temporary leave of absence for the 2024 Taiwanese presidential election as the Kuomintang nominee.